-The Board Performance Evaluation Committee and the Nomination Committee are dealt with under Principle 7 and Principle 8 respectively whilst the Remuneration Committee is dealt with under the Remuneration report, which also includes the Remuneration statement in terms of Code Provisions 8.A.3 and 8.A.4.
+The Remuneration Committee is dealt with under the Remuneration Report, which also includes the Remuneration statement in terms of Code Provisions 8.A.3 and 8.A.4.

 PRINCIPLE 6: INFORMATION AND PROFESSIONAL DEVELOPMENT

 The Group Chief Executive is appointed by the Board and enjoys the full confidence of the Board.
 The Group Chief Executive, although responsible for the recruitment and selection of senior management, consults with the Board on the appointment of, and on a succession plan for, senior management.